rsanzcobo/DataCleaning/README.md

 La funcionalidad del Script es incompleta.
 El estado de cada punto es el siguiente.
 En verde se codifica aquel que se ha conseguido y en rojo el que no.

-<span color="green">Merges the training and the test sets to create one data set.</span>
+<font color="green">Merges the training and the test sets to create one data set.</font>
 <span color="green">Extracts only the measurements on the mean and standard deviation for each measurement.</span>